fletchjp/CANGATE/canbufferd/README.md

 I have also done quite a lot of testing using events from a CANPAN working with FCU 1.5.3

+All of the testing has been done using Arduino UNOs with prototypes of the Arduino shield (Kit 110)

 John Fletcher <M6777> August/September 2023

 P.S.
 I have not adjusted the version number or the modile ID value.